wenlinchu/Cows-Weight-Prediction/README.md

 ```

 > [!WARNING]
-> If using MATLAB versions prior to R2025a, the line `theme(fig2, "light"); % MATLAB Version: 2025a` in `useModel.m` must be commented out.
+> If using MATLAB versions prior to R2025a, the line `theme(fig, "light"); % MATLAB Version: 2025a` in `useModel.m` must be commented out.
+> fig: fig1, fig2

 ## Test Dataset Description